 - My current research and supervision activities are outlined below.
 For general enquiries re IT programs, including graduate study, see the Melbourne School of Information www.msi.unimelb.edu.au For specific inquiries re PhD study under my supervision, contact me directly.

-- I also have the part-time role of Pro Vice-Chancellor (Research Collaboration) in Melbourne Research - with oversight of University policy regarding shared research infrastructure and for ensuring the effective establishment of a portfolio of interdisciplinary research institutes.
+- I also have the part-time role of Pro Vice-Chancellor (Research Collaboration and Infrastructure) in Melbourne Research - with oversight of University policy regarding shared research infrastructure and for ensuring the effective establishment of a portfolio of interdisciplinary research institutes.
 University-wide activities I take an active interest in, include:

 - Melbourne Research +61 3 9035 8619

 - Department of Computing and Information Systems + 61 3 8344 1513

 - Email: l.sonenberg "at" unimelb "dot" edu "dot" au